aluedtke7/java_vs_go/README.md

     ab -n 100000 -c 64 -p ./post.data -T application/json http://localhost:8080/login

 ### wrk benchmark
-With this release (march 2022), I'm using wrk for benchmarking.
-These tests are running native via Java or as binary executable.
+With this release (march 2022), I'm using wrk version 4.2.0 for benchmarking.
+These tests are running against Java (java -jar xxx.jar) or against binary executables.

 Three terminal windows (shell) are being used:

-- The web app is started in terminal 1
+* The web app is started in terminal 1
-- The wrk benchmark is started in terminal 2
+* The wrk benchmark is started in terminal 2
-  `wrk -spost.lua -t12 -c400 -d10s http://127.0.0.1:8080/login` # warm-up
+  * `wrk -spost.lua -t12 -c400 -d10s http://127.0.0.1:8080/login` # warm-up
-  `wrk -spost.lua -t12 -c400 -d60s http://127.0.0.1:8080/login` # benchmark
+  * `wrk -spost.lua -t12 -c400 -d60s http://127.0.0.1:8080/login` # benchmark
-- In terminal 3, btop is used to determine the amount of RAM being used by the web app
+* In terminal 3, btop is used to determine the amount of RAM being used by the web app

 #### Dropwizard
     cd dropwizard